McLaren 570S: 600LT Spider

 In January 2019, McLaren unveiled the convertible variant of the 600LT at the Detroit Auto Show.
-Due to the use of the same carbon monocoque as the other models in the 570S lineage the 600LT Spider required did not need any extra modifications to incorporate a folding hardtop roof.
+Due to the use of the same carbon monocoque as the other models in the 570S lineage, the 600LT Spider did not require any extra modifications to incorporate a folding hardtop roof.
 As a result, the Spider weighs 110 lb more than the coupé while maintaining the same performance statistics.
-The Spider has the same engine and aerodynamic components as the coupé and share the roof folding mechanism with the standard 570S Spider which can be operated at speeds up to 25 mph.
+The Spider has the same engine and aerodynamic components as the coupé and shares the roof folding mechanism with the standard 570S Spider which can be operated at speeds up to 25 mph.

 The car can accelerate to 100 kph in 2.9 seconds, to 124 mph in 8.4 seconds (0.2 seconds more than the coupé) and can attain a top speed of 196 mph with the roof retracted and 201 mph with the roof closed.

 The car can achieve a dry weight of 1297 kg when equipped with the MSO ClubSport package which includes the removal of air-conditioning and radio, titanium wheel nuts and the replacement of the standard seats with the carbon fibre seats from the Senna.
 The car is the fifth McLaren model to have the Long Tail name.